White House seeks expanded powers to detect, destroy threatening drones | Law-Order

 - United States

+The Biden administration said in October 2019 two drones were observed by Kennedy Space Center security officers during the landing of the X-37B space plane, a highly classified program.
+There are over 800,000 registered drones in the United States.
+The White House cited a 2018 FBI assessment that drones would likely be used "to facilitate an attack in the United States against a vulnerable target, such as a mass gathering."

-A proposal sent to Congress earlier this month says since 2018 DHS agencies including the U.S. Secret Service and the Federal Protective Service, have used detection and counter-drone technologies "over 200 times, often in sensitive protective missions."
+The proposal says since 2018 DHS agencies including the U.S. Secret Service and the Federal Protective Service, have used detection and counter-drone technologies "over 200 times, often in sensitive protective missions."
 The report said the Federal Aviation Administration now receives more than 100 drone sighting reports a month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)